shaniangel/responsible_AI_project/README.md

 **🛡️ Invisible Cloak:**

 **Cloaking (PGD Attack)**
-Perturbations are applied only to White individuals in the training set.
+The adversarial system requires a dataset of facial images in order to train the perturbation.
+Specifically, the training process optimizes a universal perturbation vector that, when added to input images, disrupts the embeddings.
+Perturbations are trained on and applied only to White individuals in the training set.
 Here we 'implant' the issue into the system.